Skip to content

 )

-"""Execute a synchronous function in a thread pool without blocking the event loop."""
+"""Await a synchronous function on the bridge pool without blocking the loop."""

 loop = asyncio.get_running_loop()